 Use tabs, subheads, and text hierarchy to organize information and display it correctly.
 If visitors repeatedly have trouble finding basic information on your site, it’s time to look at how you organize your data.

 Make sure you provide a site that works for those with visual or hearing impairments.
 This is especially important for government sites, which should be usable by every visitor.
-Among other concerns, you’ll want to ensure text is high-contrast and readable, that photos have appropriate alt-text, and that videos have captioning.
+Among other concerns, you’ll want to ensure text is high-contrast and readable and uses language that is approachable for all your users.
+Alongside the readability of your text, format your copy with a clear and orderly text hierarchy so that screen-readers know what text is the most important and how it all fits together.
+Another important help is to ensure that photos have appropriate alt-text and videos have captioning.

 A government website might be the place to make a payment on a public utility, rent a park shelter, or make a tax payment.
 Your goal should be to reduce the time visitors have to expend as they’re looking to access these online services.